 12 Apr Stanley Kubrick’s approach to problem solving

-Stanley Kubrick was a film director, screenwriter, producer and photographer.
+Stanley Kubrick was an American film director, screenwriter, producer and photographer.
 He’s cited as one of the most influential filmmakers in cinematic history and his films include The Shining, A Clockwork Orange and 2001: A Space Odyssey.

 “As a child, I was a school misfit, and considered reading a book ‘school work’.
 I don’t think I read a book for pleasure until I graduated high school.
 I had one thing that I think perhaps helped me get over being a school misfit, and that is that I became a student of photography, at about 12 or 13 [years old].